 The announcement of the 2023 premiere time frame was made by a new key visual and the second Tokyo Revengers Season 2 teaser trailer.

 Presumably, the title Tokyo Revengers: Christmas Showdown is a reference to the manga series’ Black Dragon story arc since the plot takes place near Christmas.
-The Christmas Showdown arc is about the same length as the Valhalla arc so it’s very likely that Tokyo Revengers Season 2 will be a single cour anime season.
+The Christmas Showdown arc is about the same length as the Valhalla arc so that’s why Anime Geek successfully predicted that Tokyo Revengers Season 2 will be a single cour anime season.

 What’s a “cour,” you might ask?
 For those unfamiliar with the lingo, a “cour” is a three-month block of TV broadcasting based on the physical seasons usually composed of 10 to 13 episodes.